-To see a short video on how to mark assignments in the dropbox, see the video below.
+To see a short video on how to mark assessments in dropbox, see the video below.

-Here are steps to mark assignments within VU Collaborate:
+This guide will show the following steps to mark assessments within VU Collaborate:

 - Access the Evaluate Submission Page